KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/bezier_curves.rst

 This effect is used to adjust the color levels similar to the :doc:`/effects_and_filters/video_effects/color_image_correction/3_point_balance` but with finer control.
 Although the effect defaults to the RGB channel, it is mostly used with the :term:`Luma` channel.
 See also the :doc:`/effects_and_filters/video_effects/color_image_correction/curves` effect that does the same thing but does not have the curve handles.

-Note the extended handles on the red dot in the middle with which you can adjust the steepness of the curve leading to and leaving the point.
+Click anywhere on the graph paper to insert a node.
+Use the extended handles on the node to adjust the steepness of the curve leading to and leaving the point.

 .. rubric:: Parameters